DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

 - When a new job is created and the dialog box is closed do a search with the sequence number and "this month" as search parameters.
 - Redesign the module access and privilege feature to allow finer level access to a module/submodule and features.
+- Use the technique use to detect opened jobs to detect when a use is logged on.
+See if this can be used to automatically notify a user and log them off.